ArmaanKafaipour/Insertion-Sort-vs-Merge-Sort/README.md

 # Insertion-Sort-vs-Merge-Sort
-C# window forms program that takes a user input n for array length and displays the time to complete insertion sort and merge sort on a randomly generated array of length n.
+Windows forms program in C# that takes a user input n for array length and displays the time to complete insertion sort and merge sort on a randomly generated array of length n.